htlingune/crawler/README.md

 ltn_RSS :using RSS provided by ltn to crawl the news per days

-one can load the crawled json-file with the fileload.py
+one can load the crawled json-file with fileload.py